-In this base package there is everything needed to get started.
-The next couple of accessories to get for the drone would be extra battery or two and a large 4k supported SD card.
-Apart from those accessories you can get by just fine without the need to get anything else.
+In this base package, there is everything needed to get started.
+The next couple of accessories to get for the drone would be an extra battery or two and a large 4k supported SD card.
+Apart from those accessories, you can get by just fine without the need to get anything else.

 Phantom 4 Setup

-The biggest piece of advice about getting the drone all setup is to do two things.
+The biggest piece of advice about getting the drone all set up is to do two things.
 1) At least read the Quick Start Guide.
-2) Watch many tips and guides YouTube videos as possible.
+2) Watch as many tips and guides YouTube videos as possible.
 This will help familiarize what the controls are and how to successfully fly the drone.